jingweimo/academic-kickstart/content/post/DFI2025/index.md

 ---
-title: We are receiving new internally competitive funding ($50,000) from the MSU Discretionary Funding Initiative (DFI) on innovative poultry quality imaging.
+title: We are receiving new internally competitive funding ($50,000) from the MSU Discretionary Funding Initiative for our research on innovative poultry quality imaging.
 Stay tuned to our research ouput.
 subtitle:

 # Summary for listings and search engines